Barbara Hastings - Chief Executive

 I can help you with PVG’s Finance and Payroll.

 Kaileigh has been with the company since 2007 when she started as a Clerical Officer.
-Since then she has progressed to a Placement Officer and is now currently the Voluntary Action Team Leader.
+Since then she has progressed to a Placement Officer and then the Voluntary Action Team Leader before becoming Operations Manager.
 Kaileigh is currently in the process of completing a Diploma in Management and Leadership.

 I can help you with any aspect of Volunteering whether for individuals or organisations and also offer support to continue to develop a strong Third Sector within North Ayrshire.
 I am happy to help in any way possible please get in touch if you would like to discuss things further.